-A shade-friendly grass is all you need to deal with the lack of sunshine on your lawn.
+A shade-tolerant grass is all you need to deal with the lack of sunshine on your lawn.

 Plant the best grass for shade, and watch your lawn transform into the greenest outdoor space in the neighborhood.

 Unsure what to go for?
-These are the best grasses for shade:
+These are the best lawn grasses for shade:

 - St. Augustine.